the-ethan-hunt/first-timers-guide/guides/computation/Amdahl's_law.md

 ## What is Amdahl's law?
 In advanced computer architechture,Amdahl’s law is a formula used to determine the maximum improvement possible by improving a particular part of a system.
-It is named after Gene Amdahl, a computer architect from IBM and the Amdahl Corporation.
 Amdahl's Law is a law which administers the speedup of using parallel processors on a problem in comparision with using only one serial processor.

 Let's take a real life example to get a clear understanding of the law: